SDL-mirror/SDL/README.txt

 ---
 http://www.libsdl.org/

-This is the Simple DirectMedia Layer, a general API that provides low level access to audio, keyboard, mouse, joystick, 3D hardware via OpenGL, and 2D framebuffer across multiple platforms.
+Simple DirectMedia Layer is a cross-platform development library designed to provide low level access to audio, keyboard, mouse, joystick, and graphics hardware via OpenGL and DirectX.
+It is used by video playback software, emulators, and popular games including Valve's award winning catalog and many Humble Bundle games.

-The current version supports Windows, Mac OS X, Linux, FreeBSD, NetBSD, OpenBSD, BSD/OS, Solaris, iOS, and Android.
+The current version supports Windows, Mac OS X, Linux, iOS, and Android.
 The code contains support for other operating systems but those are not officially supported.

-SDL is written in C, but works with C++ natively, and has bindings to several other languages, including Ada, C#, Eiffel, Erlang, Euphoria, Go, Guile, Haskell, Java, Lisp, Lua, ML, Objective C, Pascal, Perl, PHP, Pike, Pliant, Python, Ruby, and Smalltalk.
+SDL is written in C, but works with C++ natively, and has bindings to several other languages, including C#, Python and more in progress.

 This library is distributed under the zlib license, which can be found in the file "COPYING.txt".